blghtr/plastinka_sales_predictor/deployment/infrastructure/README.md

 This Terraform configuration deploys the necessary Yandex Cloud infrastructure for the Plastinka Sales Predictor, including:

-- **DataSphere Service Account**: A service account with the minimum necessary roles for working with DataSphere, Object Storage, and other cloud resources.
 - **DataSphere Community**: An organizational unit for grouping projects.
-- **DataSphere Project**: A DataSphere project with configured resource limits and绑定 to a service account.
+- **DataSphere Project**: A DataSphere project with configured resource limits.
 - **Automatic generation of `.env` file and API keys**: Upon the first application, Terraform will automatically create or update the `.env` file in the project root, and generate and add the necessary API keys for interaction with the FastAPI application.

 For a more detailed description of the system components, including the ML module and FastAPI application, please refer to the [main README](../../README.md).